 If you have ventured into the fun world of blogging, then you have probably realised that plugins or platforms such as WordPress can come with a huge number of plugins to make your life a lot easier.

-One thing to realise, is that you don't need 100's of apps, you only need a few to help you on your journey, today we will look at 5 apps, that every blogger should take advantage of.
+One thing to realise, is that you don't need 100's of apps, you only need a few to help you on your journey, today we will look at 5 must have apps for bloggers.

 Thrive Architect or Thrive Membership

 Technically this is a package of plugins, but an essential bunch none the less.

 The thrive membership gives you access to a variety of tools, such as Thrive Quizzes, Thrive Leads and Thrive Architect (psst, this blog was made with it).

 The Thrive Leads is a great bit of kit that allows you to get readers emails, in exchange for free reports, eBooks, videos or maybe courses.

 Thrive Architect can be purchased as a stand alone plugin and gives you access to the Drag & Drop builder or template installer that basically makes your blog into a super blog.
 Thrive Architect comes with a host of tools, such as one click lead pages, easy create review pages or even basic funnels, all without needing separate software or platforms to do it.
 It also comes with a Thrive Leads Lite version.

 If you haven't got Yoast SEO installed on your WordPress site, you are basically just shooting yourself in the foot when it comes to understanding the potential issues or problems your post may face.